 After completing the internship, you must also ensure that your internship supervisor submits their final evaluation to CCI describing your internship tasks and responsibilities and evaluating your performance.
 A link to this electronic evaluation will be sent to your supervisor towards the end of the summer and should be completed within 2 weeks of completing your internship.

 1. Complete and submit the Transcript Notation Request Form.

-3. You should ensure, as the letter will state, that the internship supervisor submits a letter to EIA before you start your experience, describing your tasks/responsibilities, and also a letter after your internship, evaluating your performance.
+3. You should ensure, as the letter will state, that the internship supervisor submits a letter to CCI before you start your experience, describing your tasks/responsibilities, and also an electronic form after your internship, evaluating your performance.

 Other Key Information:

 - Transcript Notation does not fulfill any graduation requirements.

 - Some organizations, particularly in the media/communication and finance sectors, do not accept Middlebury's Transcript Notation as meeting their requirement regarding academic credit for their unpaid summer internships.
 If you find this to be your case, please come in to CCI to talk with a career adviser.